maek95/react-native-memory-game-Java-SpringBoot-animated-character/README.md

 Work in progress:

 - Further enhance the backend by building an SQL-database.
 Supposedly easy to implement if I use PostgreSQL since H2 follows similar structure?
+- Store statistics about the user's games that they can access on their profile page.
+For instance how many games they have played on Hard Difficulty and how many wins/losses.
 - Potentially let the user add custom difficulties.

 Stay tuned for updates!